 \section{Summary and conclusions}

 In this work we present \snixf\ observations with the \chandra\ ACIS-S at two epochs separated by around 2.5 months.
-The column density and the 0.3--10\,keV luminosity decline as $t^{-1}$ during the two \chandra\ observations on day 13 and 86, indicating that the SN ejecta is expanding in a standard $r^{-2}$ wind created by a constant mass-loss rate of $(5.6\pm 0.18) \times 10^{-4}$\,\mdot\ during 10--1.5 years before explosion, and is consistent with the \snixf\ progenitor being a more massive red supergiant.
+The X-ray luminosity is arising from the adiabatic forward shock and its value ($\sim 10^{40}$\,\lum) falls somewhere in the average luminosity of core-collapse SNe \citep{chandra18}.
+The column density and the 0.3--10\,keV luminosity decline as $t^{-1}$ during the two \chandra\ observations on day 13 and 86, indicating that the SN ejecta is expanding in the standard $r^{-2}$ wind created by a constant mass-loss rate of $(5.6\pm 0.18) \times 10^{-4}$\,\mdot\ during 10--1.5 years before explosion, and is consistent with the \snixf\ progenitor being a massive red supergiant.
 The day 13 \chandra\ data also show the presence of the Fe 6.4 keV line suggesting that the CSM may not have been fully ionized by the X-ray radiation.
 The line disappears on the second epoch, consistent with the decreased column density.
 The X-ray data indicate asymmetry in the CSM.

 \snixf\ will be monitored for years to come and future studies will throw light on our understanding of massive stars evolving to become CCSNe at their endpoints.